 “Really grateful to Co-op and we’re proud to be committee members.
 I could scream and jump as high as possible I’m so happy!”
 Jenny Paulse, Production Manager and Chair of the Jumbo Premium Committee

 Fair Trade charcoal

-Did you know that Co-op even stocks Fair Trade charcoal and BBQ sets?
+Did you know that Co-op even stocks Fair Trade charcoal and instant barbecues?
 It’s a sign of the progress we’ve made to support people in our supply chain.

-There are no internationally recognised Fairtrade standards for charcoal, so we work in a unique partnership with Traidcraft to support burners and workers in Namibia with our Fair Trade charcoal and BBQ set sales.
-Since we launched our Fair Trade charcoal in 2009, over £100,000 has been raised to fund projects which benefit charcoal producers and their communities in Namibia.
-With support from Traidcraft, the workers and burners have decided themselves how they want to spend the money.
+There are no internationally recognised Fairtrade standards for charcoal, so we work in a unique partnership with Traidcraft, along with our charcoal importer (Rectella International Ltd.) and our producer (Jumbo), to support burners and workers in Namibia with our Fair Trade charcoal and instant barbecue sales.
+Since we launched our Fair Trade charcoal in 2009, over £550,000 has been raised to fund projects which benefit charcoal producers and their communities in Namibia.
+With support from Traidcraft, the workers and burners at Jumbo have decided themselves how they want to spend the funds.

 In some Namibian communities, they have built over 100 houses for the charcoal burners at camps where they work in the bush.
 The houses keep people dry, warm and safe from dangers such as snakes.

 “The houses are very nice and keep the cold out.
 They are much better than before and now we even have proper toilets and showers.
 This is a good place to work.
 We like our homes and we get paid when we want.
 It’s not like some of the other places.”

 Co-op Buyer, Martin Spencer, shares how sales of Co-op instant barbecues and charcoal are benefitting the lives of thousands of people in Namibia, through Premiums generated and the work carried out by the Jumbo Premium Committee, pictured above.